 John Jay College is accredited by the Middle States Commission on Higher Education; is a member of the Council of Graduate Schools in the United States and the National Association of Schools of Public Affairs and Administration (NASPAA); and is registered by the New York State Education Department.

-Ranked in the Top 10 for Criminal Justice and Top 100 for Public Affairs by US News & World Report, and Top 20 for Veterans by Military Times.
+Ranked in the top 10 for Criminal Justice, top 25% for Public Affairs by U.S. News & World Report, and top 20 for Veterans by Military Times.